Not enough memory resources are available (CMD)

 Published by Nyau Wai Hoe - Updated on

-If you encounter the error message “Not enough memory resources are available to process this command” in Windows 11 or Windows 10, it typically means there isn’t sufficient memory to execute the command, especially in the command prompt (CMD).
-This error can also occur when accessing shared items on a Windows server.
+If you’re seeing the error message “Not enough memory resources are available to process this command” on Windows 11 or Windows 10, it usually means there’s not enough memory to do what you’re trying to do, especially when using the command prompt (CMD).
+This problem can also pop up when you’re trying to access shared stuff on a Windows server.

 Not enough memory resources are available to process this command